Belle II Software development

 23creating/manpipulating globaltags or uploading payloads.
 For practical purposes,

-24it is only necessary to know that a JWT is a string containing crypted
+24it is only necessary to know that a JWT is a string containing encrypted

 25information, and that string is stored in a file.
-More informations about what
+More information about what

 26a JWT is can be found on